Best Contract Management Software for Financial Services (2026)

 Limitations:

-- AI accuracy suffers with layered indemnity structures and heavily amended contracts
+- Recurring G2 review themes note that extraction accuracy drops on layered indemnity structures and heavily amended contracts

-- Search does not handle misspellings well or intelligently prioritize results
+- Reviewers report that search does not handle misspellings well or prioritize results as expected

 In practice: LinkSquares is the right choice for financial services firms whose primary problem is understanding what is already in their contract portfolio.
 If you have hundreds of vendor agreements, client contracts, and counterparty documents with no centralized visibility into terms, obligations, and renewal dates, start here.
 For firms that need strong pre-signature workflows (drafting, negotiation, compliance review), pair LinkSquares with a tool that handles those stages better.